- Reference Number: HEY-143/2020

 Introduction

 This leaflet has been produced to give you general information about your treatment.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 What is a fracture of the upper jaw?

 Your upper jaw has been broken.
-This is usually detected by you describing your symptoms and the doctor examining you and any X-rays or scans you have had.
-This will established the number of fractures, where they have occurred, and whether they need treatment to help them heal.
+The doctors who have examined you will have established the number of fractures including where they have occurred, and whether they need treatment to help them heal.

 Why do I need treatment?